silanx/tools-project/README.md

   - 1 means it is a very long song

 * Complexity
   - It tests whether this song requires higher level of vocabulary to understand.
-It counts how many times the word with the highest frequences appears and compare it with the number of unique words a song contains.
+It counts how many times the word with the highest frequency appears and compare it with the number of unique words a song contains.
 The score will be deducted by 0.01 if this ratio goes up by 1%.
   - 0 means it is a very simple song
   - 1 means it is a very complex song